 You can configure applications in your Wowza Streaming Engine EC2 instance as HTTP caching origins to an Amazon CloudFront distribution for delivery of on-demand and live streams using the Adobe HDS, Apple HLS, Microsoft Smooth Streaming, and MPEG-DASH streaming protocols.
 A CloudFront distribution is an HTTP caching infrastructure that enables you to distribute content using Amazon's worldwide network of edge locations that provide low latency and high data transfer speeds.
 CloudFront automatically routes requests for your streams to the edge location that can deliver the stream with the best possible performance.

-For information on how to create streaming applications in an EC2 instance and attach them to a CloudFront distribution, see How to integrate your Wowza EC2 instance with CloudFront.
+For information on how to create streaming applications in an EC2 instance and attach them to a CloudFront distribution, see Integrate a Wowza Streaming Engine EC2 instance with CloudFront.

-If you've purchased a license for the Wowza Streaming Engine software, but haven't set up a Wowza Streaming Engine EC2 instance yet, see How to bring your Wowza Streaming Engine license to CloudFront live HTTP streaming to learn how to launch Wowza Streaming AMIs from AWS Marketplace that are pre-configured to deliver live HTTP streams through a CloudFront distribution.
+If you've purchased a license for the Wowza Streaming Engine but haven't set up a Wowza Streaming Engine EC2 instance yet, see Bring your Wowza Streaming Engine license to CloudFront live HTTP streaming to learn how to launch Wowza Streaming AMIs from AWS Marketplace that are pre-configured to deliver live HTTP streams through a CloudFront distribution.

-The Wowza Streaming Engine Forums are a great resource of information on how to install and use the Wowza Streaming Engine software.
-You can get help from Wowza experts around the world on our Forums.
-Search for an answer, post your question, or answer other users' questions.
-If you need a helping hand, Wowza technical support engineers around the world are available to help you achieve streaming success with Wowza software and services.
+The Wowza Streaming Engine community forums are a great source of information and expertise on installing and using Wowza Streaming Engine.
+If you need a helping hand, Wowza technical support engineers around the world are also available to help you achieve success with Wowza Streaming Engine.
 To enlist help from Wowza, open a Wowza Support Ticket.

 Amazon handles billing and payments, and software charges that appear on your monthly AWS billing statement.
 This includes billing for Amazon EC2 instance usage and bandwidth consumption, Amazon Simple Storage Services (Amazon S3), and Wowza Streaming Engine charges that accrue when using the following licensing models: